richardjalba/mern-ecommerce/README.md

 Now I create the LoginScreen and FormContainer components.
 After I build those out, I add the route to the LoginScreen in the App.js file.

 I modify the Header so if the localStorage has the userInfo, the Sign In text will change to the user's name and a dropdown will give the user access to their profile and a logout link.

+Then I create a logout action in userActions.

+...

+I create userRegisterReducer in userReducers.
+Then I add it to the store.js file.
+Next I add register to userActions.
+This is very similar to login.

+Aftwerwards I build out the RegisterScreen.
+Which is similar to LoginScreen.
+Except there are more redux useState hooks and (now including name, confirmPassword, message).
+Along with a few other changes in the form and message.